Heckscher–Ohlin model: The Vanek formula

 where $\mathbf{F_C}$ is the net trade of factor service vector for country $c$, $\mathbf{V_C}$ the factor endowment vector for country $c$, and $s_C$ the country $c$'s share of the world consumption and $\mathbf{V}$ the world total endowment vector of factors.
 For many countries and many factors, it is possible to estimate the left hand sides and right hand sides independently.
 To put it another way, the left hand side tells the direction of factor service trade.
 Thus it is possible to ask how this system of equations holds.
 The results obtained by Bowen, Leamer and Sveiskaus (1987) were disastrous.
 They examined the cases of 12 factors and 27 countries for the year 1967.
 They found that the two sides of the equations had the same sign only for 61% of 324 cases.
 For the year 1983, the result was more disastrous.
 Both sides had the same sign only for 148 cases out of 297 cases (or the rate of correct predictions was 49.8%).
 The results of Bowen, Leamer, and Sveiskaus (1987) mean that the Heckscher–Ohlin–Vanek (HOV) theory has no predictive power concerning the direction of trade.

+This setback prompted a further refinement of the theory, which dispensed with the classic assumption of factor price equalization (FPE).
+The revised version, often referred to as the ‘HOV theorem without FPE’, represents a weaker form of the original Heckscher-Ohlin-Vanek theory.
+This concept proposes that countries tend to concentrate their exports in the goods that most intensively use their abundant resources.
+As a result, each country’s exports align with its factor endowment, leading to a situation where countries specialize in distinct 'cones of production' based on their relative factor abundances.
+Under this framework, goods within the same industry but produced in different countries are not perfect substitutes, as earlier versions of the Heckscher-Ohlin theory suggested.
+Instead, these goods are viewed as ‘varieties’ that differ in terms of the factors of production used, particularly in their factor intensities.